Luchtfoto Museum Catharijneconvent

 • Saturday, Sunday and holidays 11am - 5pm

-• Closed Mondays, 1 January and 27 April
+• Closed on Mondays, 1 January and 27 April

 Admission